 If you wonder why… Well… I can’t digress on that here again: just note, from that differential equation, that we apparently need a function x(t) that yields itself when differentiated twice.
 So that must be some sinusoidal function, like sine or cosine, because these do that. […] OK… Sorry, but I must move on.

 As for the new ‘variables’ (A, ω and α), A depends on the initial condition and is the (maximum) amplitude of the motion.
-We also already know from previous posts (or, more likely, because you do knew something about physics before reading this) that A is related to the energy of the system.
+We also already know from previous posts (or, more likely, because you already know a lot about physics) that A is related to the energy of the system.
 To be precise: the energy of the system is proportional to the square of the amplitude: E ∝ A2.
 As for ω, the angular frequency, that’s determined by the spring itself and the oscillating mass on it: ω = (k/m)1/2 = 2π/T = 2πf (with T the period, and f the frequency expressed in oscillations per second, as opposed to the angular frequency, which is the frequency expressed in radians per second).
 Finally, I should note that α is just a phase shift which depends on how we define our t = 0 point: if x(t) is zero at t = 0, then that cosine function should be zero and then α will be equal to ±π/2.

 OK.
 That’s clear enough.
 What about the ‘operational currency of the universe’, i.e. the energy of the oscillator?
-Well… I told you already, and we don’t need the energy concept here to find the equation of motion.
+Well… I told you already/ We don’t need the energy concept here to find the equation of motion.
 In fact, that’s what distinguishes this ‘Newtonian’ approach from the Lagrangian and Hamiltonian approach.
 But… Now that we’re at it, and we have to move to a discussion of these two animals (I mean the Lagrangian and Hamiltonian), let’s go for it.

 We have kinetic versus potential energy.
 Kinetic energy (T) is what it always is.
 It depends on the velocity and the mass: K.E. = T = mv2/2 = m(dx/dt)2/2 = p2/2m.
 Huh?
 What’s this expression with p in it? […] It’s momentum: p = mv.
 Just check it: it’s an alternative formula for T really.
 Nothing more, nothing less.
 I am just noting it here because it will pop up again in our discussion of the Hamiltonian modeling approach.
 But that’s for later.
 Onwards!